 We cover all the essential features of a product in our tests, so you can be sure you know the ones that will suit you best and the features that are worth paying extra for – and the ones that aren't.

 Finding products to test

 We have a dedicated team of researchers who carefully scour the market for what to test next.
 Their aim is to cover a very high percentage of the market in any one product area, taking popularity, brand reliability, innovation and price into account.
 We also consider feedback from our members, and make sure that the products we test are the ones they want to see.

 Once we’ve selected a product for testing we will buy it anonymously.
 Sometimes we give it a first look to give you our initial impressions, before sending it to our test labs for full in-depth testing.

 Which? test labs

-Every product we test and score at Which? goes to our independent test labs to put be through its paces by qualified and experienced experts.
+Every product we test and score at Which? goes to our independent test labs to be put through its paces by qualified and experienced experts.
 This ensures that everything is tested fairly, impartially and consistently, so that we can continually offer the best advice to consumers.

 Lab testing is the best way to test products – it ensures we can follow rigorous testing procedures time after time.
 This is essential when it comes to testing TVs, for example.
 We usually test about 10 batches of TVs a year, and our approach means we can control our viewing panel for each test and be confident that we can directly compare all the results.